maniospas/Mango/README.md

 ### Run configurations

 Tasks (e.g., compilation) can be associated with certain file types.
-Configurations are read from each project's directory from a ``.mango.yaml`.
+Configurations are read from a `.mango.yaml` file in the opened top directory.
-For easy of use, Mango offers an organized dialog to edit this file (try to open the file, if it's there, or click on the :gear: button).
+For easy of use, Mango offers an organized dialog to edit this file (click on the :gear: button, but you can also try to open it if it's there).
-The configuration contains several named tasks, each with its own list of associated file extensions to associate, the highlighter (lesser known languages can borrow highlighters from established ones), and a command to run.
+The configuration contains several named tasks, each with a list of associated file extensions, a code highlighter
+(lesser known languages can borrow highlighters from established ones), and a command to run.
 Multiple commands for the same file appear as options to choose from.
-For instance, in the screenshot above, the running the project's .gitignore corresponds is configured to provide a choice between pushing and pulling.
+For instance, in the screenshot above, running the project's .gitignore will create a dialog to choose between pushing and pulling.

-When writting a command, you may use bracketed substrings to customize it for the currently open file: {path}{file}{ext} corresponds to the full path of your file.
+Use bracketed substrings to customize running commands.
+First, for the currently open file, the expression `{path}{file}{ext}` corresponds to its full absolute path.
-For example, the {file} part when editing "c:\users\maniospas\test.py" is replaced by "test" without the quotations).
+For example, the `{file}` part when running `c:\users\maniospas\test.py` is replaced by `test` without the quotations.
-Other bracketed strings are replaced by a message the the user is asked to provide.
-For example, in the screenshot above, the push task includes a custom message that the user provides.
+Other bracketed strings are replaced by a message the the user is asked to fill.
+For example, in the screenshot above, the push task includes a new message each time.

-:checkmark: **Planned:** Common defaults for working with different types of projects will become available in the future.
+**Planned:** Common defaults for working with different types of projects will become available in the future.

 ### Acknowledgements